sendgrid/docs/source/API_Reference/Webhooks/event.md

 {% warning %}
-If you wish to receive encrypted posts, we require that your callback URL support TLS 1.2.
+If you wish to receive encrypted posts, we require that your callback URL support at least TLS 1.0
 {% endwarning %}

 {% anchor h2 %}